simdjson/simdjson/doc/ondemand.md

 so that users enjoy the same string performance as the core simdjson.
 We do not write the length to the string buffer, however; that is stored in the `string_view` instance we return to the user.

-### Object/Array Iteration

-Because the C++ iterator contract requires iterators to be const-assignable and const-constructable, object and array iterators are separate classes from the object/array itself, and have an interior mutable reference to it.

 ### Iteration Safety